-I have audited the accompanying financial statements of Nuno-Modogashe Road Project set out on pages 1 to 18, which comprise the statement of financial assets as at 30 June, 2021, and the statement of receipts and payments, statement of cash flows and statement of comparative of budget and actual amounts for the year then ended, and a summary of significant accounting policies and other explanatory information in accordance with the provisions of Article 229 of the Constitution of Kenya and Section 35 of the Public Audit Act, 2015.
+30 June, 2022, and the statement of receipts and payments, statement of cash flows and statement of budget and actual amounts for the year then ended, and a summary of significant accounting policies and other explanatory information in accordance with the provisions of Article 229 of the Constitution of Kenya and Section 35 of the Public Audit Act, 2015.
 I have obtained all the information and explanations which, to the best of my knowledge and belief, were necessary for the purpose of the audit.

-In my opinion, the financial statements present fairly, in all material respects, the financial position of the Nuno-Modogashe Road Project as at 30 June, 2021, and of its financial performance and its cash flows for the year then ended, in accordance with International Public Sector Accounting Standards (Cash Basis) and comply with Section 35 of the Public Audit Act, 2015 and Loan Agreements between the Republic of Kenya and OPEC Fund for International Development dated 1 June, 2010, Kuwait Fund for Arab Economic Development dated 20 September, 2010, Abu Dhabi Fund for Development dated 25 November, 2010 and Saudi Fund for Development dated 9 January, 2012.
+In my opinion, except for the effect of the matters described in the Basis for Qualified Opinion section of my report, the financial statements present fairly, in all material respects, the financial position of Nuno-Modogashe Road Project as at 30 June, 2022 and its financial performance and its cash flows for the year then ended, in accordance with International Public Sector Accounting Standards (Cash Basis) and comply with the Section 35 of the Public Audit Act, 2015 and Loan Agreements between the Republic of Kenya and OPEC Fund for International Development dated 20 September, 2010, Abu Dhabi Fund for Development dated 25 November, 2010 and Saudi Fund for Development dated 9 January, 2012.

-Basis for Opinion
+Basis for Qualified Opinion